-I’ve been impressed with how my son has family devotions with his wife and two kids, a three-year old and five-year old.
+I’ve been impressed with how my son has family devotions with his wife and two kids, even when they had a three-year-old and a five-year-old.

-I have heard them sing God is so God, and I Have Decided to Follow Jesus.
+- I have heard them sing God is so Good, and I Have Decided to Follow Jesus.

 As I mentioned above, you can make these very interesting by acting them out, using different voices for the characters, etc. Kids LOVE stories!

 Because he makes this time fun for the kids, I have never yet heard them moan or groan when he tells them that it’s time to come in the other room for devotions.
 They enjoy this time and look forward to it.

 Don’t make family devotions harder than you need to.
 Choose a time, choose the Bible passage, and keep it short, simple, and fun.

 How To Have Simple And Fun Family Devotions

 In conclusion, devotions do not have to be complicated or boring.
 By using creative ideas and making them interactive, families can enjoy spending time together while learning about God.
 Get started today by simply picking a Bible verse or story and finding a fun way to share it with your loved ones.
 By using some of the ideas suggested in this article, families can enjoy bonding time together while deepening their relationship with God.
 Whether you pray, read scripture, or sing hymns together, devotions provide a special opportunity for family members to come together and experience God’s love.
 So why not give it a try?